drandarov-io/DataDashboard/README.md

 **Be extra careful NOT to commit those changes, as they might leak potentially sensitive information!!!**

-As some extra safety consider running `git udpate-index --assume-unchanged src/assets/config/app.config.json` before changing this file.
+As some extra safety consider running `git update-index --assume-unchanged src/assets/config/app.config.json` before changing this file.